allinurl/goaccess/README.md

 **Note**: the single dash is appended to the command line to let GoAccess know that it should read from the pipe.

-Now if we want to add more flexibility to GoAccess, we can do a series of pipes.
-For instance, if we would like to process all compressed log files access.log.*.gz in addition to the current log file, we can do:
+Now if we want to add more flexibility to GoAccess, we can use `zcat --force` to read compressed and uncompressed files.
+For instance, if we would like to process all log files `access.log.*`, we can do:

-    # zcat access.log.*.gz | goaccess access.log -
+    # zcat --force access.log.* | goaccess -

 _Note_: On Mac OS X, use `gunzip -c` instead of `zcat`.